-BI 151/151A The Bible as Sacred Story 3 credits Fall, Spring Th is course involves the study of the Bible as literature and l Scripture.
-Attention is given to the canon and transmission of of the English Bible, major lite erary genres, Scriptural themes, and the performance of S Scripture.
+BI 151/151A The Bible as Sacred Story

+This course involves the study of the Bible as literature and Scripture.
+Attention is given to the canon and transmission of the English Bible, major literary genres, Scriptural themes, and the performance of Scripture.